arvigeus/AZ-204/Topics/CosmoDB.md

 ### [Provisioned Throughput](https://learn.microsoft.com/en-us/azure/cosmos-db/set-throughput)

 You set the number of Request Units (RUs) per second your application needs in multiples of 100.
+Minimum value: 400.

 - **Database-level throughput**: Shared among all the containers in the database.
 It's a cost-effective option for small workloads with light traffic.
+Suitable for multitenant applications

 - **Container-level throughput**: Dedicated to a single container.
 More suitable for workloads with heavy traffic or large data volumes.
+They have two throughput modes that _cannot be changed later_:

+  - **Dedicated provisioned throughput mode**: In this mode, a specific amount of throughput (the capacity of the system to process and transfer data) is set aside just for _one container_.
+The system assures this through Service Level Agreements (SLAs), which are formal contracts that ensure this throughput is dedicated and maintained only for that container.
+This means that the processing power of the system is not shared with any other container, providing you with _predictable performance_ and _speeds_ for your specific container.

+    ```ps
+    az cosmosdb sql container create \
+      -a $accountName -g $resourceGroupName \
+      -d $databaseName -n $containerName \
+      -p $partitionKey --throughput $throughput
+    ```

+    ```cs
+    await this.cosmosClient.GetDatabase(databaseName).CreateContainerAsync(
+      id: containerName,
+      partitionKeyPath: "/myPartitionKey",
+      throughput: 1000);
+    ```

+  - **Shared provisioned throughput mode**: The throughput is shared among _multiple containers within the same database_.
+This shared throughput is spread across all containers that are configured to use the shared mode.
+This allows for flexibility and efficiency in distributing resources, particularly when _dealing with a large number of containers with variable load_.
+Any containers in the database that have their own dedicated throughput will not be part of this sharing, they continue to operate independently with their allocated resources.

+    ```ps
+    az cosmosdb sql database create \
+      -a $accountName \
+      -g $resourceGroupName \
+      -n $databaseName \
+      --throughput $throughput
+    ```

+    ```cs
+    await this.cosmosClient.CreateDatabaseIfNotExistsAsync(
+          id: databaseName,
+          throughput: 1000);
+    ```

 ```ps
 az cosmosdb sql container create --throughput 400